Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

     Connected to 1.1.1.1         Yes
     Using DNS over HTTPS (DoH)   No
     Using DNS over TLS (DoT)     Yes

+## Validation with Quad9
+Quad9 blocks the website http://isitblocked.org.
+If Quad9 is working properly, an **nslookup isitblocked.org** will fail:

+    Server:    127.0.0.1
+    Address 1: 127.0.0.1 localhost.localdomain

+    nslookup: can't resolve 'isitblocked.org'

 ## Starting, Stopping and Killing Stubby
 To **(start|stop|restart|check|kill|reconfigure)** stubby, type the command below where **option** is one of the options listed in the parenthesis.